Annapolis City Endorsements

 Following the 2014 elections, County Executive Steve Schuh, caused to be introduced in the County Council a bill that would have repealed the Stormwater Restoration Fund.
 Schuh proposed to pay for required stormwater mitigation with general tax revenue, a proposal that was factually challenged by the County Auditor and opposed by many.

 That proposal was rejected by the Council four to three with AA Chapter endorsed Councilmen Trumbauer, Grasso, Smith and Pruski voting against.
-It became clear from Technically I don't think we can say this because the proposal was to start general fund funding in FY 17.
 Mr. Schuh and the losers of the repeal vote, Councilmen Walker, Fink and Peroutka, then supported a bill that would have substantially reduced the fee in multiple phases.
 That bill was also defeated by an identical four to three vote.